powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 ```

 The rotating machine action is considered only if the `normalEnabled` field is set to `true`.
 Besides,
-the `RotatingMachine` must reference an existing generator in the network and the `PropertyReference` must necessarily
+the `RotatingMachine` must reference an existing generator or load in the network and the `PropertyReference` must
-be `RotatingMachine.p` since the remedial action acts on the generator's power.
+necessarily be `RotatingMachine.p` since the remedial action acts on the generator or load's power.

 > The rotating machine action can still be imported if `normalEnabled` is set to `false` if the RotatingMachineAction is
 > also defined in the SSI profile with its field `enabled` set to `true`.

-To be valid, the `RotatingMachineAction` must itself be referenced by a `StaticPropertyRange` which provides the value
+To be valid, the `RotatingMachineAction` must itself be referenced by a `StaticPropertyRange` which provides the targeted
-of the set-point.
+active power value.

 ```xml
 <!-- RA Profile -->